 Well, yes and no. Meditation does produce lovely blissful feelings sometimes.
 But they are not the purpose, and they don’t always occur.
 Furthermore, if you do meditation with that purpose in mind, they are less likely to occur than if you just meditate for the actual purpose of meditation, which is increased awareness.
 Bliss results from relaxation, and relaxation results from release of tension.
 Seeking bliss from meditation introduces tension into the process, which blows the whole chain of events.
 It is a Catch-22: you can only experience bliss if you don’t chase after it.

 Clearly, I am not alone in this.
-But, even knowing about the "Catch-22" situation, I can't seem to navigate my way around it.
+But, even knowing about this problem, I can't seem to find a way around it.
 I haven't often heard others talk about this phenomenon, so I'm putting this blog post out there, and if someone has an interesting thought or advice to share, I'm all ears!